Who would like your books?

 I loved writing about horny toads, goat heads, Cowboyin’, and playing non-stop with my best-friend Steve.
 And I really loved my grandparents, so those “Memories” are very close to my heart.
-In the new book, "Sonny's Got Worms" and "Wiener in a Jar" killed me!
+In the new book, "Sonny's Got Worms" and "Wiener in a Jar" had me laughing my head off.

 You seem to have bled a lot as a kid.
 How did your Mom cope?